underthestars-zhy/IconChanger/README.md

 ## About System App

-Vert sorry to tell, but currtely we cannot change the icon of System Apps.
-Because of the SIP, users or root cannot write things to this kind of apps.
-And the idea of Bridge App need to change the `Info.plist`, so it will not work.
+Very sorry to say, but currently, we cannot change the icon of System Apps.
+Because of the SIP, users or root cannot write things to this app.
+And the idea of the Bridge App needs to change the `Info.plist`, so it will not work.

 ## How to contribute